Prem01-cyber/AxiomForgeAI/README.md

 ![Evaluation quality over training](images/plot1_eval_quality.png)

 The environment tracks final correctness, solution quality, step validity, and how long the reasoning chain stays correct.
-All four move upward together, which is the signal we care about: better answers are coming with better reasoning.
+All four move upward together, which suggests the model is not just finding better final answers.
+It is also producing reasoning that holds up longer.

 ### Training Journey

 ![Training journey across all 30 iterations](images/plot2_training_journey.png)

 Training starts with grounded practice on problems with known answers.
 Self-play is introduced only after the grounded signal is stable, so the model does not train on its own generated problems too early.
+The transition is conditional, not just a timer.

 ### Self-Play Curriculum

 ![Self-play curriculum ramp and question quality](images/plot3_selfplay_success.png)

 By the end of training, most practice came from self-play.
-The important part is that generated problems remained solvable and novel, so self-play added useful practice instead of noise.
+The important part is that generated problems stayed solvable and novel, so self-play added useful practice instead of recycled noise.

 ### Reward Confidence

 ![Reward confidence and skipped groups](images/plot4_reward_confidence.png)

 The reward spread shows how much contrast exists between the model's best and worst attempts.
 Wide spread gives GRPO something to learn from.
-Skipped groups fall as harder material enters the curriculum, which suggests the comparison signal stays useful.
+Skipped groups are cases where attempts are too similar to compare usefully.
+That rate falls as harder material enters the curriculum, which suggests the comparison signal stays useful.

 ### Step-Level Reasoning Quality

 ![Step accuracy and LCCP across training](images/plot5_reasoning_quality.png)

 Step accuracy checks whether each line of reasoning is valid.
-Chain integrity checks whether those valid steps form a path to the answer.
-Both improve together, which means the model is building solutions that hold together more often.
+Chain integrity checks whether those valid steps form an unbroken path to the answer.
+Both improve together, which means the model is building solutions that hold together more often instead of only producing better-looking outputs.

 ## Why It Matters